lustre-labs/lustre/pages/guide/01-quickstart.md

 ```

 Notice how this function returns an `Effect(Msg)` rather than a `Msg` or the result
-of the api call.
+of the API call.
 Instead, we added the `ApiReturnedCats` message variant and
-passed this to rsvp.
+passed this to `rsvp`.
 The library will dispatch this message to our `update`
 function when the request completes.

 This model of managed effects can feel cumbersome at first, but it comes with some